 The purpose of remediation is to permit a student who fails selected academic courses to avoid program delay.
+This option is mainly reserved for students entering Year 4 with failed Year 3 courses.

 Remediation is a personalized program of intensive study and focused review of the course material, accompanied by appraisal, in order to raise a student's comprehension of the subject to an acceptable standard.
 An instructor or teaching assistant will lead the remediation and a course of self-study will be assigned.
 The focus of the remediation will be on those learning outcomes where improvement is most required.
 The appraisal will be a comprehensive evaluation of the student's knowledge of the entire course material and may include a variety of assessment techniques, which may differ from those used for the standard examination period.

 Remediation is a privilege, not a right.
 The Associate Dean, Academic Education, will determine if a student is eligible for remediation and what form the remediation will take.
-Prior to officially enrolling in a course of remediation a student will be advised on the form that their remediation will follow.
+Prior to officially enrolling in a course of remediation, a student will be advised on the details of the remediation and the associated costs the student will be responsible for.

 A student must have obtained a final mark of at least 60 per cent on the supplemental examination to be eligible for remediation.
 Students who fail a course for the second time will not be eligible for remediation.
 The College will not always be able to offer remediation in a course.
 There are no supplemental privileges in remediation courses.